sylefeb/VoxModSynth/README.md

 </p>

 The constraints are fairly simple in this case:
-- Red can be above ground,
+- Red can be just above ground,
-- Red can be above/below red,
+- Red can be just above/below red,
 - Red can be left/right of white,
 - White can be left/right of white
 - Plus all the cases with the 'empty' label.